 After decades of study, we know that a moderate cardio program is phenomenal for your overall health, energy, and vital statistics.

 If you are starting very out of shape, set your initial cardio goal to whatever you know you can achieve comfortably.
 Maybe it's 5 minutes or less.
-Slowly work your way up to 30 minutes with an elevated heart rate.
-Don't overdo the intensity.
-You should be able to carry a light conversation while doing cardio.
+Slowly work your way up to 15 minutes with an elevated heart rate.
+Seriously, don't overdo the intensity.
+You should feel warm and breathe deeply but also be able to carry a light conversation.
 Can't talk?
 Slow down a bit.

 Discover what rejuvenates you.
-Maybe its the stretch routine.
-Maybe its cruising around town with the top off the Jeep.
-Anything involving a screen is off-limits and anything involving fresh air is a great idea.
+Maybe its a stretch routine or time on a foam roller.
 Maybe try creating your own form of meditation.
 Plop down a chair or blanket in a scenic location.
 Put on some headphones and play the quietest softest music you've got.
 Zen out.
 Breathe deeply.
 Let the stress in your face and your muscles loosen.
 Relax and think positive thoughts.
 Contemplate the things in life you love the most.
-Toss negative thoughts into an imaginary landfill where you can leave it and someone will dispose of them forever.
+Toss negative thoughts into an imaginary landfill and dispose of them forever.
 Find yourself and be rejuvenated.